Lora-BabyPrabha/careerportal/readme.md

 1. Define Models
 Create model classes to represent each feature (e.g., JobDetails, JobApplication).
+Whenever we change models, run makemigrations and migrate to apply changes to the database.

 2. Create Forms
 Use ModelForm to handle form creation and validation based on models.